OpenSocial/incubator/README.md

 To contribute, you need to sign the OpenSocial CLA.
 We use CLAHub to enforce this on all incoming pull requests.

 ## Components
 - [Activity Streams Action Handlers](http://opensocial.org/projects/) - agnostic javascript component for working with Activity Streams, Actions, and Action Handlers.
+Based on [v2 draft](http://www.ietf.org/id/draft-snell-activitystreams-actions-02.txt) of Action Handlers specification.

 ## Building Docs
 This project is fully documented using JSDoc 3.